HuShuteng/HVFA-Net/README.md

 # HVFA-Net
-Our project will be organized and published after receiving it
+Our project will be organized and made public after the paper is received.